 Automation, safety, and quality are examples of how Internet of Things (IoT) devices benefit manufacturing.
 Analyzing the data to discover trends will lead to ongoing improvements.

 Hot Topic: IoT

 With the number of connected devices set to top 11 billion in 2018 (that's NOT including computers and phones), IoT is clearly a hot topic.

 - AI will make IoT smarter and more productive to work with

 - More CPU power will be spent at the edge (front-facing elements of IoT such as cameras and sensors which traditionally passively collect data to be processed in the cloud)

 - Blockchain adds immutability and integrity to IoT transactions (a distributed and encrypted digital ledger – well suited for recording details of the millions of transactions which take place between IoT machines)

 - Massive growth of IoT in manufacturing and industries

-Speaking of IoT in manufacturing, xTuple’s lead IoT developer, David Beauchamp, will be demonstrating its practical applications at the bi-annual International Manufacturing Technology Show (IMTS) this September in Chicago, proving that Industrial IoT technology is only limited by your imagination.
+Speaking of IoT in manufacturing, xTuple’s lead IoT developer, David Beauchamp, will be demonstrating — and on the agenda speaking about — its practical applications at the annual FABTECH Expo (North America's Largest Metal Forming, Fabricating, Welding and Finishing event) this November in Atlanta, proving that Industrial IoT technology is only limited by your imagination.
+Check out the agenda!